 The Online Writing and Learning Link (OWLL) is Massey University's gateway to a wide range of study and writing resources.
 All students, whether internal or distance, undergraduate or postgraduate, native English speaking or ESOL, can use this website to develop their academic skills.

 The content of OWLL has been developed by Allan Smee and present and previous staff of Massey University's Student Learning Centres and Centres for Teaching and Learning.
-The current webmaster is Damon Ellis.

 How to use OWLL

 The menu to the left will take you directly to the contents pages of major sections (e.g. Academic writing) and sub-sections (e.g. Exam question types).
 Each contents page lists the different pages under that topic, along with related pages from other sections.
 You can view the structure of the entire website using the site map.

 Several OWLL pages include online workshops.
 They look like this:

 This online workshop guides you through the process of editing your thesis.
 [48:20]